Our offer scheme

 How we make offers:

 For all other courses, applications are looked at by the admissions team in the normal way.
 We consider the grades that you have achieved so far and your predicted grades as well as your personal statement and reference.
-We need all applicants to have achieved English Language GCSE at C or above (grade 4 in the new system).
+We need all applicants to have achieved English Language GCSE at C or above (grade 4 in the new system) and to be predicted 80 UCAS tariff points.

 - Applicants who receive 2 or 3 points will receive a reduced offer of 80 points.